kalset1/bigChem/README.md

 ## Prerequisites

-To use this program, you need PIL.
+To use this program, you need PIL and curses.

 ## Getting Started